 So here is how I created and buried a family time capsule on the morning of our counter install.

 Below is the space where I stashed our time capsule.
-The plywood counter was removed during the demo, but the 2 1/2 feet below that counter was where I planned to make the drop.
+The existing counters were removed during our kitchen demo.
+But there was a small space between the cabinet and frame where I planned to make the drop.

 With hopes that decades from now, a future homeowner might unearth our family time capsule during a remodel.